 are possible if the binder can find an elaboration order that is

 disadvantage of this approach is that no such order may exist.

-found an elaboration order that is guaranteed to be safe.
-However, the binder
+has found an elaboration order that is guaranteed to be safe.
+However,

 If it is important to guarantee portability, then the compilations should

 (warn on elaboration problems) switch.
 This will cause warning messages